NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Cloud Basics--DOCID21/Nectar Dashboard--DOCID71.md

 ## Instances

 You reach the **instances screen** in the dashboard by clicking the Instances tab in the navigation panel.
-Thecentral space now shows information about the instances in your project, including their Name, IP Address and other info.
+The central space now shows information about the instances in your project, including their Name, IP Address and other info.

 Beside a filter function at the top of the table (which can be handy if your